foomo/sesamy-go/README.md

 Distributed under MIT License, please see license file within the code for more details.

-## Open tasks

--- Add Typescript file in events folder
--- Commands to generate typescript

-## Terms
+## Glossary

-As some terms for Google Analytics and GTM events can be confusing we want to clarify the following terms that are used in this README:
+As some terms for Google Analytics and GTM events and ressources can be confusing we want to clarify the following definitions that are used in this README:

 - Google Tag Manager: A configuration interface for different kind of containers (Web, Server etc.).
 The server container configuration is represented by a Tagging server
 - Web container: This is a tagging container hosted by Google and can be configured via the Google Tag Manager